The Best Easter Sunday Brunch Menu Ideas (Make-Ahead & Easy)

 • Heat oven to 375°

-• Cook bacon until crispy, crumble and set aside
+• Cook bacon until crispy, crumble, and set aside.

-• Put sliced green onions into melted, hot butter and stir while cooking for 1 minute
+• Put sliced green onions into melted, hot butter and stir while cooking for 1 minute.

-• Add egg mixture to hot skillet
+• Add egg mixture to hot skillet.

-• Turn heat down a bit and let cook for about 4-5 minutes.
+• Turn the heat down a bit and let it cook for about 4-5 minutes.
 Working your way around the skillet, pull the egg from the side, letting the liquid egg mixture move to the sides.
 Do this twice.

 Notes